Chapter 5 Party and Bullshit

 “I finished up earlier than I thought and decided to swing by.
 I’m glad I did, too!
 Khia dressed like she doesn’t own an article of clothing large enough to cover herself with.”
 The doctor proclaimed.

-Mrs. Lemon completely skipped past the ladder of Jameson’s conversation.
+Mrs. Lemon completely skipped past the latter of Jameson’s conversation.

 “Well, I’m so happy you could join us.
 Let me introduce you to Emanuel.”